 The EEZ is an institution originally designed for oceanic spaces and not for enclosed or semi-enclosed seas.
 It is no coincidence, in fact, that in the Mediterranean, a notoriously difficult sea in terms of the possibilities of delimiting state marine spaces, there has been a long period of abstention on the part of states with respect to the establishment of their own EEZs, which opted instead, at first, for the proclamation of so-called minoris generis zones, i.e. zones that attribute to the coastal state a limited set of powers with respect to those proper to the EEZ, such as, alternatively, 'exclusive fishing zones', 'ecological protection zones' or 'mixed zones'.
 Recently, however, this practice is changing across Mediterranean States, which are progressively transforming their reduced zones into exclusive economic zones through the enactment of specific internal legislative acts.
 As is well known, in fact, while the MT and the CP are so-called automatic maritime zones, in the sense that the relative exclusive powers are granted to all coastal states regardless of their will and behaviour, the EEZ, in order to be established, requires an express proclamation, as indispensable act of a coastal state for the establishment of its rights and powers within it.

-Within this framework, Italy has long espoused a policy of not claiming the EEZ (proclaiming only an 'ecological protection zone' with Decree No. 209/2011) and of reluctance towards the extension of its 'economic' jurisdiction in the Mediterranean, due to mainly fishing and military interests.
+Within this framework, Italy has long espoused a policy of not claiming the EEZ (proclaiming only an 'ecological protection zone' (EPZ) with Decree No. 209/2011) and of reluctance towards the extension of its 'economic' jurisdiction in the Mediterranean, due to mainly fishing and military interests.

 This policy was abandoned relatively recently, when Law No 91 of 14 July 2021 authorised 'the establishment of exclusive economic zones from the outer limits of the Italian territorial sea'.